Skip to main content

 Vantic IQ does not publish the composite Friction Score (0–100) until the Pattern Engine has sufficient confidence.
 That means:

-• A minimum number of workflow instances observed — repetition, not a single unusual day
+• A minimum number of workflow instances detected — repetition, not a single unusual day

 • Enough dimensions crossing a reliability threshold independently